jangadeiro/GhostProtocol_Mesh_V2/README.md

 3. Overall Impact
 These changes enable Ghost Mesh Node (GMN) users to reference media or domains shared by GhostProtocol content creators directly via the chain reference (Asset ID), without needing to route through a centralized server.

+# 👻 Ghost Protocol - Advanced Search Features
+Ghost Protocol is designed as a censorship-resistant and decentralized content platform.
+This server (Backbone) application includes an advanced search engine that indexes all .ghost domains and media assets registered on the network, enabling users to easily discover content.

+# 🔍 Ghost Search Capabilities
+The search engine we developed goes beyond traditional filename searches and focuses on understanding the content itself.

+# 1. Keyword Indexing (Full-Text Search)
+The content of every .ghost domain registered in the system (HTML text) is processed by a special algorithm (extract_keywords function) on the server side.
+This process:

+Cleans up HTML tags, scripts, and style definitions.

+Filters out stop words (the, and, for, ile, ve, etc.).

+Analyzes the remaining text to extract the most relevant keywords and stores them in the database.

+Search Result: When a user enters a query, a rapid match is sought between both the asset names and these extracted keywords.
+This allows users to find an asset based on terms related to its content, even if they don't know the exact name.

+# 2. Asset Name and Metadata Matching
+The traditional search function is preserved.
+The user query is matched, via exact or partial matches, against:

+The names of .ghost domain names.

+The names of uploaded media files (e.g., cat_photo.jpg).

+Metadata including the asset type (domain, image, video, etc.).

+# 3. Decentralized Vision
+This Backbone server acts as the largest index on the network.
+The ghost_mesh_node.py applications (both mobile and CLI nodes) can also perform searches using this central index or build their own local indexes.
+The search mechanism lays the foundation for creating a censorship-resistant information discovery layer.

 # 🇬🇧 GhostProtocol Network also works on mobile platforms!
 We haven't forgotten about mobile platforms, which will significantly enhance the decentralization, functionality, and reach of the GhostProtocol network.
 The GhostProtocol Mobile version, which has a separate Git repository, can be accessed at the following Git address.